 John Walter Symons

-He also hopes his organic lamb will soon find its way into the Riverford meat boxes.
 One of the things John likes about selling his produce through the box scheme is the direct link with the consumer.
-“We used to sell lambs and not have a clue where they would end up, and I’m very glad that isn’t the situation any more,” he says.
+“We used to sell lamb and not have a clue where it would end up, and I’m very glad that isn’t the situation anymore,” he says.

 John also says there has been a “significant” increase in wildlife on the farm since they went organic.
 “Organic farming is for me like getting back to the way I farmed when I first started in the early 1970s,” he says.
 “When things were still not too intensive.
 When there were proper rotations, and break crops, and people cared about the soil structure and didn’t just throw chemicals at it.
 It’s good to get back to that."